cnobile2012/python-thunderborg/INSTALL.rst

     VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
     source /usr/local/bin/virtualenvwrapper.sh

 Create a virtual environment for your project.
+The project name can be whatever you want, but it might be a good idea to keep it short.

 .. code-block:: console

     $ cd /path/to/your/project
-    $ mkvirtualenv -p python3 your_project
+    $ mkvirtualenv your_project # mkvirtualenv -p python2 your_project

 After the initial creation of the VE you can use these commands to activate and deactivate a VE.